FAForever/wiki-pages/teams/tournament-team/statutes.md

 - Appointing one or more Tournament Directors.
 - Writing and publishing the forum announcement.
 - Managing signups and, when applicable, any selection phase.
+- Discuss with the tournament team lead the prizes of the tournament.

 And after the tournament: